Want to improve your website design to increase sales and provide a better company image? Here’s 21 ways to do just that!

 21. Keep web pages consistent

-Once again, consider something like Zyro, which offers cheap and fast templates that you can populate with your own information.
+Once again, consider using a website builder, which offers cheap and fast templates that you can populate with your own information.

 1. How do I create a professional personal website?